Orange-OpenSource/python-ngsild-client/README.md

  - a toolbox to create and modify NGSI-LD entities effortlessly
  - a NGSI-LD API client to interact with a Context Broker

+## Features

+### Build NGSI-LD entities

+ngsildclient aims at :

+- programatically generate NGSI-LD entities
+- load entities from JSON-LD payloads

+Four primitives are provided `prop()`, `gprop()`, `tprop()`, `rel()` to build respectively a Property, GeoProperty, TemporalProperty and Relationship.

+An Entity is backed by a Python dictionary that stores the JSON-LD payload.
+The library operates the mapping between the Entity's attributes and their JSON-LD counterpart, allowing to easily manipulate NGSI-LD value and metadata directly in Python.

+### Features list

+- primitives to build properties and relationships (chainable)
+- benefit from uri naming convention, omit scheme and entity's type, e.g. `parking = Entity("OffStreetParking", "Downtown1")`
+- support dot-notation facility, e.g. `reliability = parking["availableSpotNumber.reliability"]`
+- easily manipulate a property's value, e.g. `reliability.value = 0.8`
+- easily manipulate a property's metadata, e.g. `reliability.datasetid = "dataset1"`
+- support nesting
+- support multi-attribute
+- load/save to file
+- load from HTTP
+- load well-known sample entities, e.g.  `parking = Entity.load(SmartDataModels.SmartCities.Parking.OffStreetParking)`
+- provide helpers to ease building some structures, e.g. PostalAddress
+- pretty-print entity and properties

+### Interact with the Context Broker

+Two clients are provided, `Client` and `AsyncClient` respectively for synchronous and asynchronous modes.

+Prefer the synchronous one when working in interactive mode, for example to explore and visualize context data in a Jupyter notebook.
+Prefer the async one if you're looking for performance, for example to develop a real-time NGSI-LD Agent with a high data-acquisition frequency rate.

+### Features list

+ - synchronous and asynchronous clients
+ - support batch operations
+ - support pagination : transparently handle pagination (sending as many requests as needed under the hood)
+ - support auto-batch : transparently divide into many batch requests if needed
+ - support queries and alternate (POST) queries
+ - support temporal queries
+ - support pandas dataframe as a temporal query result
+ - support subscriptions
+ - find subscription conflicts
+ - SubscriptionBuilder to help build subscriptions
+ - auto-detect broker vendor and version
+ - support follow relationships (chainable), e.g. `camera = parking.follow("availableSpotNumber.providedBy")`

 ## Getting started

 ### Create our first parking Entity